neerajd12/nodeplayer/README.md

 # nodeplayer

-A connected music player for desktop built using nodejs and electron
+A connected music player for desktop built using nodejs and electron.

 # TODO